Ryuggo/HEPL-School/B3/README.md

 # B3

-None of my projects for this year are done yet
+None of my projects for this year are finished yet

-I'll upload them once fully completed (Should be in January 2022)
+I'll upload them when fully completed (it should be done in January 2022)